cyclr/docs/pages/installing-templates-api/create-account.md

 A Cyclr account can contain account connectors and integrations, and typically has a one to one relationship with an account in your application.

-If an Account doesn't already exist, you can create one.
+If an account doesn't already exist, you can create one.

 ## Request